Q. Describe the most common types of jobs you do for your clients.

 A. In design and programming, I like to be methodical and strategic, taking the time to plan and properly implement every important detail.
 I'm continually focused on learning the latest and most effective techniques, so that I can provide solutions which will remain ahead of the curve even in a rapidly evolving industry.

-Most of the challenges in web development and design are communication challenges, so using proven project planning and development processes including agile methodologies and high-level startup business strategy have become a normal part of how I do things.
+Most of the challenges in web development and design are communication challenges, so using proven project planning and development processes including agile methodologies (extreme programming) and high-level startup business strategy have become a normal part of how I do things.

 Before getting into web development, I established a long history of computer repair and maintenance work, focusing on providing superior value to customers by bypassing middlemen and evaluating customers' real needs before accepting money for unnecessary work.
 My specialization in hard drive data recovery emerged after I acquired the basic tools and techniques to recover my own lost data as a teenager.
 I immediately recognized the gap between typical computer users and un-affordable industrial hard disk re-construction facilities as an untapped market for high-value service.
 If you've deleted an important file by accident, reformatted the whole drive before realizing there was no backup, or are having some mysterious problem with your machine that points to drive failure, I can help diagnose the problem and in many cases restore your priceless data for less than highly specialized full-service drive facilities.